open5e/open5e/source/monsters/tome-of-beasts/D/dune-mimic.rst

 mimic’s Adhesive trait.

 **Engulf.** The dune mimic engulfs all creatures it has grappled.
-An engulfed creature can’t breathe, is restrained, is no longer grappled, has total cover against attacks and other effects outside the dune mimic, and takes 18 (4d8) acid damage at the start of each of the dune mimic’s turns.
+An engulfed creature can’t breathe, is :ref:`srd:restrained`, is no longer grappled, has total cover against attacks and other effects outside the dune mimic, and takes 18 (4d8) acid damage at the start of each of the dune mimic’s turns.
 When the